 The vagina creates its own environment and maintains a balance among the normal bacteria found there and the hormonal changes in a woman's body.
 Some vaginal discharge is quite common and normal for women of childbearing age.

 Normally, the cervical glands produce a clear mucous secretion that drains downward, mixing with bacteria, discarded vaginal cells, and Bartholin gland secretions at the opening of the vagina.
-These substances may (depending on how much mucous there is)
+These substances may (depending on how much mucous there is) turn the mucous a whitish colour, and the discharge turns yellowish when exposed to air.

 There are times throughout the menstrual cycle when the cervical glands produce more mucous, depending on the amount of oestrogen produced.
 This is normal.